gaureshgawasmn/WeatherInfo/README.md

   - `X-Client-ID` : `your-client_id`
   - `X-Client-Secret` : `your-client_secret`
 - **Parameters**:
-  - `locationName`: Name of the location for which to retrieve the forecast summary.
+  - `locationName`: The location to retrieve the forecast summary.
 - **Response**:
   - Returns the forecast summary in JSON format.